Ignacio Hernando de Larramendi y Montiano: Early politics

-Ignacio was engaged in politics as young as 10, distributing Carlist electoral leaflets for his father in 1931.
-Apart from the Requeté episode, during the Civil War he engaged in a Carlist student organization Agrupación Escolar Tradicionalista, mocking himself as the president of its Madrid branch on exile.
-Having returned to the capital he engaged in local AET organization and emerged as one of its most active leaders.
+Larramendi was involved in politics from as young as the age of ten, distributing Carlist electoral leaflets for his father in 1931.
+In addition to his participation in Requeté during the Civil War, he engaged in a Carlist student organization called Agrupación Escolar Tradicionalista (AET), mocking himself by claiming to be the president of its Madrid branch in exile.
+Having returned to the capital he engaged in local AET organisation and emerged as one of its most active leaders.
 Together with a group of similarly minded peers, including Rafael Gambra and Francisco Elías de Tejada, he staged minor and semi-private anti-Francoist demonstrations, at one point in 1942 being detained and placed under security supervision.
-The AET's most notable activity was the Academia Vázquez de Mella, a Carlist-flavored private educational initiative of Maximo Palomar; the experience formatted Larramendi reinforcing his penchant for social issues and for cultural rather than political dimension of Traditionalism.
+The AET's most notable activity was the Academia Vázquez de Mella, a Carlist-flavoured private educational initiative of Maximo Palomar, with Larramendi's experience there reinforcing his penchant for social issues, and for the cultural rather than the political dimension of Traditionalism.